John, King of England: Continental policy

 John had already begun to improve his Channel forces before the loss of Normandy and he rapidly built up further maritime capabilities after its collapse.
 Most of these ships were placed along the Cinque Ports, but Portsmouth was also enlarged.
 By the end of 1204 he had around 50 large galleys available; another 54 vessels were built between 1209 and 1212.
 William of Wrotham was appointed "keeper of the galleys", effectively John's chief admiral.
 Wrotham was responsible for fusing John's galleys, the ships of the Cinque Ports and pressed merchant vessels into a single operational fleet.
 John adopted recent improvements in ship design, including new large transport ships called buisses and removable forecastles for use in combat.

 Baronial unrest in England prevented the departure of the planned 1205 expedition, and only a smaller force under William Longespée deployed to Poitou.
 In 1206 John departed for Poitou himself, but was forced to divert south to counter a threat to Gascony from Alfonso VIII of Castile.
 After a successful campaign against Alfonso, John headed north again, taking the city of Angers.
 Philip moved south to meet John; the year's campaigning ended in stalemate and a two-year truce was made between the two rulers.

 During the truce of 1206–1208, John focused on building up his financial and military resources in preparation for another attempt to recapture Normandy.
 John used some of this money to pay for new alliances on Philip's eastern frontiers, where the growth in Capetian power was beginning to concern France's neighbours.
-By 1212 John had successfully concluded alliances with his nephew Otto IV, a contender for the crown of Holy Roman Emperor in Germany, as well as with the counts Renaud of Boulogne and Ferdinand of Flanders.
+By 1212 John had successfully concluded alliances with his nephew Otto IV of Germany, a contender for the crown of Holy Roman Emperor, as well as with Renaud of Boulogne and Ferdinand of Flanders.
 The invasion plans for 1212 were postponed because of fresh English baronial unrest about service in Poitou.
 Philip seized the initiative in 1213, sending his elder son, Louis, to invade Flanders with the intention of next launching an invasion of England.
 John was forced to postpone his own invasion plans to counter this threat.
 He launched his new fleet to attack the French at the harbour of Damme.
 The attack was a success, destroying Philip's vessels and any chances of an invasion of England that year.
 John hoped to exploit this advantage by invading himself late in 1213, but baronial discontent again delayed his invasion plans until early 1214, in what was his final Continental campaign.